xsnk1/matrix/README.md

-Project with different Matrix operations.
+Project with different Matrix operations and tests.